 Keep on reading to get to know more about this aged cherry liqueur!

-Maraschino Liqueur is a cherry liqueur made with distilled marasca cherries of the Tapiwa trees grown on the eastern coast of Croatia.
-Since medieval times, the production of Maraschino liqueur has branched off to different places ever since, largely because of the mass production of the Luxardo distillery, which is the golden standard in creating this drink.
+Maraschino liqueur is an alcoholic cherry drink made with distilled marasca cherries of the Tapiwa trees grown on the eastern coast of Croatia.
+Since medieval times, the production of this drink has branched off to different places, largely because of the mass production of the Luxardo distillery, which is the golden standard in creating this drink.

 You can enjoy this liqueur straight or on the rocks, but it’s a more than welcome addition to classic cocktails.
 Its bitter-dry flavor perfectly complements the taste and feel of gin, rum, and whisky.
 At 32 percent, maraschino liqueur has relatively lower alcohol by volume (ABV) compared to most liquor at 40 percent.

 The process of making this alcoholic beverage varies per distillery.
-In general, here are the steps to achieve this cherry liqueur’s special taste:
+But here are the general steps to achieve this cherry liqueur’s special taste:

-The cherries then undergo a crushing and soaking process with alcohol, their pits, and stems.
-Then, they undergo an aging and distillation process.
-Different maraschino liqueur brands each have their own standards when it comes to this step.
+The cherries then undergo a crushing and soaking process with alcohol, pits, and stems.
+Then, an aging and distillation process.
+Different brands each have their own standards when it comes to this step.
 Luxardo maraschino liqueur, for instance, is aged for three years in a special pot.

 Lastly, the distilled cherry liqueur is infused with syrup, along with herbs and spices on occasion, to water down the strength of the beverage.